 Here’s everything you need to know about this classic caddis fly pattern!
 From why it works so well, to how to tie it and the best techniques to fish this pattern, read on to find out more.

 The Elk Hair Caddis has been around for over 60 years and is still one of the most popular dry flies for trout fishing today.
-Generations of fly anglers have Al Troth, fly fishing pioneer, to thank for coming up with this fantastic fly pattern.
+Generations of fly fishermen have Al Troth, fly fishing pioneer, to thank for coming up with this fantastic fly pattern.
 It simply works wonders when it comes to fly fishing for trout and other species of fish.

 Troth came up with a simple but effective fly, using a palmered hackle to bulk out the body of the fly and elk hair for added buoyancy.
 Elk hair is hollow, which makes it an effective material to use when fly tying dry flies.
 In fact, Troth had initially intended this pattern to be an emerger fly, but the elk hair made it ride high and float on the surface – and the rest is history!